AntarcticBearHKL/LingVantage/README.md

 > *Pages of linguistic enchantment, your speaking magic book unfolds*

-🏆 This project originally started as part of the Macathon competition.
-The code related to the competition will stay on a specific branch when the deadline hits, but the project itself will keep being developed afterward.
+🏆 This project originally started as part of the Macathon competition. <u><b>The code related to the competition will stay on a specific branch (named `end_of_macathon_2025`) when the deadline hits</b></u>, but the project itself will keep being developed afterward.

 ## 🌟 What is BlabIt?
 BlabIt is a magical toolkit that leverages the power of AI to help you navigate the world of English oral communication.
 Like a trusted guide through unfamiliar linguistic landscapes, our app offers: